garrylachman/chatgpt-technology-blog/exampleSite/content/blog/exploring-design-patterns-in-java.md

 ---
 title: "Exploring Design Patterns in Java"
-date: 2022-06-25T09:30:00
+date: 2022-09-08T14:30:00
 draft: false
-description: "Discover the power of design patterns in Java and how they can enhance your software development process."
+description: "Learn about design patterns in Java and how they can improve your software development."
 categories:
 - "Programming"
 tags:
 - "Java"
 - "Design Patterns"
 type: "featured"